This website uses affiliate links which may earn a commission at no additional cost to you. As an Amazon Associate I earn from qualifying purchases.

-Elephants, Leopards and Peacocks are among the offerings a safari in Sri Lanka can delight you with although each national park is famous for it’s different animal inmates.
+Elephants, Leopards and Peacocks are among the offerings a safari in Sri Lanka can delight you with.
+Although, each national park is famous for its different animal inmates.

 My journey took me to Minneriya, which is easily visited and arranged from popular tourist spots Polonnaruwa or Sigiriya.
-An early start is your best bet to ensure you are not fighting through jeeps to get a front row seat of these magnificent giants.
+An early start is your best bet to ensure you are not fighting through jeeps to get a front-row seat of these magnificent giants.

-Due to the large water lake in the middle of the park, during dry season especially it is known for its great migration of reportedly up to 700 Elephants.
-At anyone time between 100-200 Elephants can be found here making it a likely bet you wont take long to spot one.
+Due to the large water lake in the middle of the park, during the dry season, it is especially known for its great migration of reportedly up to 700 elephants.
+At any time, between 100 and 200 elephants can be found here, making it a likely bet you won’t take long to spot one.

 Home to two rare breeds of Monkey, the Toque Macaque and the Purpe-face langur, these are two kinds you are less likely to find just hanging around elsewhere.
 The endangered Sri Lankan Sloth and Leopard also reside here, although sadly, neither came out to play on my visit.
 With Water Buffalo and Deer making up some of the other 20 mammals in the park, a stakeout isn’t necessary to start getting the rewards of your early morning jeep journey.